 CLAS students can choose from 69 undergraduate majors, almost 71 minors, and 21 interdisciplinary certificate programs.
 We encourage our students to combine areas of study to create unique academic portfolios that help them develop their talents and stand out among their peers.

 About 60% of our college's undergraduate students come from Iowa, representing all 99 counties.
 Approximately 54% of our students are female.
 More than 1,700 international students study in CLAS—approximately 10% of our total undergraduate and graduate enrollment—and almost 3,600 of our undergraduate and graduate students (about 19%) identify as coming from U.S. minority populations.

-The College has more than 600 tenured and tenure-track faculty members devoted to teaching, research, and service to their disciplines, the university, and the state of Iowa.
-There are currently about 140,000 living alumni of the College of Liberal Arts & Sciences.
-During the last decade, CLAS has awarded more than 28,000 undergraduate degrees.
+The college has about 600 tenured and tenure-track faculty members devoted to teaching, research, and service to their disciplines, the university, and the state of Iowa.
+In fiscal year 2020, CLAS faculty garnered about $45 million in external research funding.

 |Speech-Language Pathology (Dept. of Communication Sciences & Disorders)||1|